viodotcom/s3keyring/README.rst

 Automatic Deployments
 --------------------

-You can configure the ``s3keyring`` module completely automatically by setting the following environment variables in the deployment target:
+You can configure the ``s3keyring`` module without user input by setting the following environment variables in the deployment target:

 * ``AWS_PROFILE``: The name of the AWS SDK profile that the keyring will use.